Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 U-M startup says robotic food deliveries have quadrupled.

-The post Delivery robots help Ann Arbor restaurants weather COVID appeared first on Engineering Research News.
+The post Delivery robots help Ann Arbor restaurants weather COVID appeared first on Michigan Engineering News.

 Data gleaned from cameras and sensors increases predictive accuracy.